 Spanish wine includes red, white, and sparkling wines produced throughout the country.
-Spain is the second largest producer of wine in the world, behind Italy and ahead of France.
-This is due, in part, to the very low yields and wide spacing of the old vines planted on the dry, infertile soil found in some of the Spanish wine regions.
+Spain is the second largest producer of wine in the world.
+Their vineyards have very low yields and wide spacing of the old vines planted on the dry, infertile soil in some of the wine regions.

 The country has an abundance of native grape varieties, with over 400 varieties planted throughout Spain though 88 percent of the country's wine production is from only 20 grapes — including the reds Tempranillo, Bobal, Garnacha, and Monastrell; the whites Albariño, Airén, Verdejo, Palomino, and Macabeo; and the three Cava grapes Parellada, Xarel·lo, and Macabeo.
 Spanish wine regions offer Great Wines at Great Prices including the Rioja and Ribera del Duero, which are known for their Tempranillo production; Jumilla, known for its Monastrell production; Jerez de la Frontera, the home of the fortified wine Sherry; Rías Baixas in the northwest region of Galicia that is known for its white wines made from Albariño and Catalonia which includes the Cava and still wine-producing regions of the Penedès as well the Priorat region.